BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 d) Scenario and data set to evaluate

-e)Availability of layer 2 nodes
+e) Availability of layer 2 nodes

 **3)Privacy/Fungibility**

 a) Correlation among transactions

-b)Unlinkability among transactions
+b) Unlinkability among transactions

-c)Unlinkability to identity
+c) Unlinkability to identity

 ### 6. Schedule
 * Call for submission start: December 8, 2017
 * ~~Submission deadline: March 31, 2018~~
 * Submission of expression of interest: 23:59 UTC April 6
-* Full submission deadline: A several weeks after April 6
+* Full submission deadline: 23:59 UTC May 18
-* Evaluation and experimentation start: May, 2018
+* Evaluation and experimentation start: May 21, 2018
-* Disclosure of a list of proposals: May, 2018
+* Disclosure of a list of proposals: May 30, 2018
-* Evaluation and experimentation end: July, 2018
+* Evaluation and experimentation end: July 31, 2018
 * Announcement of a winner and excellent proposals: August, 2018
 * Technical presentation and awarding ceremony: September, 2018